Home/College Football

 The urgency to hire a new head coach, with Smith’s name doing the rounds, happened after the chaos in the players’ roster.
 UConn’s been hit with an exodus.
 Eight prospects have transferred, headlined by quarterback Carter Emanuel, running back Jayden Fox, and wideout Quayd Hendryx.

-Arkansas Razorbacks hired their head coach, Ryan Silverfield.
-The pressure to fill the position is absolute.
+Even the Arkansas Razorbacks have hired their head coach, Ryan Silverfield.
+The pressure to fill such a position is absolute.
 After all, Silverfield was one of the nation’s winningest coaches over the last three seasons.
 He held a 50-24 record in six years.
-But why is Smith on their list?

 ADVERTISEMENT